petzku/Aegisub-Scripts/README.md

 **Requires `mpv` to work**.
 The mpv executable must be on your PATH.
 Some resources for setting PATH on [Windows](https://docs.alfresco.com/4.2/tasks/fot-addpath.html), [macOS](https://apple.stackexchange.com/questions/51677/how-to-set-path-for-finder-launched-applications/51678), [Unix/Linux](https://unix.stackexchange.com/questions/286354/setting-path-environment-variable-for-desktop-launchers).
 Most Unix- and Unix-like systems will just install mpv on your system PATH anyway, so this shouldn't be a hassle.

-Encodes a clip of the currently open video, and optionally subtitles.
-Start and end time are determined from subtitle selection (even when encoding without subs).
-The resulting video is saved in the same directory as the subtitle file, with a name based on the subtitle file's name and selection times.
+Encodes a clip of the current video, with audio, video, and hardsubs toggleable.
+Start and end time are determined from subtitle selection.
+The resulting file is saved in the same directory as the subtitle file, with a name based on the subtitle file's name and selection times.
 For example: `01 Dialogue.ass` -> `01 Dialogue_45.960-62.250.mp4`.
-In case you have no script file open, it saves in a similar fashion in the video file's directory instead.
+In case you have no subtitle file open, it saves in a similar fashion in the video file's directory instead.

+All five encoding modes are available through the GUI, as well as individual non-GUI macros.

 Thanks to The0x539 for the original version.